celik-muhammed/13-Python-Data-Visualization/README.md

-# Index of Python for Data Science
+# Index of Data Analysis with Python

 <table>
   <thead>